About EnviroCheck

 Methodology

 Our environmental risk scores are calculated using a weighted composite methodology that combines multiple data points into a single overall risk rating from 1 to 100.
-The key factors and their approximate weights in the overall score are:
+The current model combines measured public data and deterministic estimates where direct city-level values are unavailable.

 Data Sources